Forex.com Review 2022

 The European brand competes with the likes of CMC Markets and Saxo Bank and the comparisons are favourable.

-It’s also worth noting there is GAIN Capital’s GTX Direct platform.
+It’s also worth noting there is a Direct platform.
 As an ECN broker, this is aimed at high worth individuals, requiring a minimum deposit of $100,000.
 On top of a highly sophisticated platform, you benefit from tighter spreads.
 However, on the whole, this attracts more attention from institutional traders than your average retail traders.

 A Brief History

 Before we get into the details of Forex.com min deposits and pricing, it can help to have some context about the one of the world’s largest retail forex brokers.
-The company was founded in 1999 and is part of GAIN Capital Holdings, who are regulated in numerous locations, including:
+The company was founded in 1999 and is now part of StoneX, who are regulated in numerous locations, including:

-In fact, GAIN Capital group serves over 200,000 global customers.
+In fact, StoneX serves over 500,000 global customers.
 This history is important because it should negate concerns over scams, as Forex.com is owned by a legitimate and trusted company with decades of experience meeting traders needs.

 The company also offer the international ‘City Index’ brand for spread betting.